Health Review Requirements

 You must provide Occupational Health with documentation of chest X-ray taken after the positive TB skin test.
 If you have a history of a confirmed positive TB test and you have already received counseling or advice concerning prophylactic treatment (Isoniazid), you should provide a copy of your consult note.
 Another chest X-ray may be taken if clinically indicated.

-Vaccination for COVID-19 is highly recommended for all hospital employees, professional staff, residents and clinical fellows, and is offered via local COVID-19 Vaccination Clinic Sites.
+Vaccination for COVID-19 is mandatory for all new hospital employees, volunteers and students.
+The vaccine is offered via local COVID-19 Vaccination Clinic Sites.

 Important information about COVID-19 vaccination and timing of other vaccinations and TB skin test: